ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## ATOMICS
+- use often for many non-blocking implementations of algorithms and data structures
+- CAS (compare and swap) atomic operation requires exclusive access to memory location
+    - really x86 arch has compare and exchange/swap, on ARM you have LDREX and STREX (load exclusive and store exclusive)
+    - on ARM compare_and_exchange implemented with loop of LDREX and STREX
+- memory ordering is usually tied to the use of atomics, as often times atomics aren't useful without instruction order gaurantees
 - in multi-core/cpu systems atomics need to use MESI protocol to make guarantees when dealing with cache coherency
     - MESI is normally async (sync msgs sent later and other cores process messages later)
     - for various memory orderings(barriers) guarantees, MESI messages are sent/handled
-- CAS (compare and swap) atomic operation requires exclusive access to memory location
-    - really x86 arch has compare and exchange/swap, on ARM you have LDREX and STREX (load exclusive and store exclusive)
-    - on ARM compare_and_exchange implemented with loop of LDREX and STREX
 - while a lock is held, it's nice to have memory location in shared state, versus exclusive (which is inefficient)
 - most CPUs have built in instructions for doing fetch-add, fetch-sub, fetch-bitwise-and
 ### ORDERING